1. THE BOYS WE SERVE

 IV.
 Finally, Level Four ambitiously seeks to equip boys with Wisdom, Contentment, and Servant Leadership.
 We feel that today’s society thinks too little of young men.
 It holds them to a standard so low it’s offensive.
 We are determined to not make this mistake.
 We believe that God designed boys to be leaders, to show courage and determination in difficult circumstances, and to demonstrate a degree of wisdom that proves them worthy of being called Father or Sir…or Mr. President.
-The goal of Level Four is to make sure that boys don’t end up back at Whetstone, unless we hire them as staff.
+The goal of Level Four is to make sure that these young men don’t end up back at Whetstone, unless we hire them as staff.

 While it is never our intent to bash anyone with the Bible, we have staked our lives on the truth contained in its pages.
 And although we will never fully understand or perfectly interpret it, we will do our best to humbly apply the truth we do understand.
 To this end, we have boys memorize one Bible verse each week, meditate on it what it means, and apply its teaching to their life.
 (If you would like a closer look at these verses, CLICK HERE.)